Homepage look and feel

 Remove the homepage welcome text

-By default, the title of your knowledge base will display above the search bar of your homepage in a "Welcome to...." statement.
+By default, the title of your knowledge base will display above the search bar of your homepage in a "Welcome to...." statement:

 You can Change the welcome text on my home page, but in some cases you might want to remove it entirely.
 (For example, if you add a banner image that has your company name/logo in it already!)

-To remove that welcome text completely, you'll delete one line of HTML from the Home Page Custom HTML template:
+To remove that welcome text completely, delete one line of HTML from the Home Page Custom HTML template:

 1. Go to Settings > Style.